 - Forms of energy, such as heat, light or electricity, may be emitted or absorbed.

 - A chemical change is generally irreversible.
 At least, it cannot be reversed by simple physical means.

-Some examples of a chemical change are burning of paper, burning of fuel, rusting of iron, the souring of milk, growth in a living being, cooking, digestion of food, burning of wood, etc.
+Some examples of a chemical change are the burning of paper, burning of fuel, rusting of iron, the souring of milk, growth in a living being, cooking, digestion of food, burning of wood, etc.